bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 ### Git Reset

 *[detailed guide](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset)*

 *[--soft vs. --mixed vs --hard guide](https://stackoverflow.com/questions/3528245/whats-the-difference-between-git-reset-mixed-soft-and-hard)*

+`git reset` is an incredibly powerful and useful tool and you should know how to use it.
+However, it’s less a gun that you can shoot yourself in the foot with and more of a hand-grenade vending machine so make sure to backup your branch before using it.

 - `git reset`, removes all staged files from staging already
 - `git reset --hard`, deletes all uncommitted changes to tracked files